MediaArea/RAWcooked/Doc/File_Stucture.md

 #### BeforeData

-Metadata of the the resulting file before the actual content.
+Metadata of the resulting file before the actual content.

 If not present, BeforeData content size is considered as 0.